Hong Kong watching Chinese nuclear plant after leak reported - WTMJ

 Associated Press

-HONG KONG (AP) — Hong Kong’s leader said Tuesday her government is closely watching a nearby Chinese nuclear power plant following a news report of a possible leak.

-The operators have released few details, but nuclear experts say based on their brief statement, gas might be leaking from fuel rods inside a reactor in Taishan, 135 kilometers (85 miles) west of Hong Kong.
+The operators released few details, but nuclear experts said that based on their brief statement, gas might be leaking from fuel rods inside the reactor in Taishan, 135 kilometers (85 miles) west of Hong Kong.

-Radiation levels in Hong Kong were normal on Tuesday, according to the Hong Kong Observatory.
+In Beijing, Foreign Ministry spokesperson Zhao Lijian gave no confirmation of a leak or other details.
+He responded to reporters’ questions by saying, “there is nothing abnormal detected in the radiation level surrounding the plant.”

 Framatome, a French company that helps manage the Taishan Nuclear Power Plant in Guangdong province, said Monday it was dealing with a “performance issue.”
 It said the facility was operating within safe limits.